-If you’ve ever started a home renovation project, without a home remodelling & renovation guide you know that costs can add up quickly.
+If you’ve ever started a home renovation project without a home remodelling & renovation guide, you know that costs can add up quickly.
 Even with tens of thousands of dollars, you’re limited as to what you can do.
 That doesn’t mean that you can’t remodel your home – you simply need to find ways to save money.
-By making smart decisions, you can transform a room without breaking the bank.
+You can transform a room without breaking the bank by making intelligent decisions.

 1. Salvage What You Can

 One of the best ways to save money on a renovation is to salvage everything that you possibly can.
 That way, you have fewer things to buy — which means that you spend less.
-For the biggest savings, look for high-ticket items such as cabinets and flooring for the most significant savings.
+Look for high-ticket items such as cabinets and flooring for the most significant savings.
 Instead of replacing all of your kitchen cabinets, you can keep the frames and update them with new doors and drawer fronts.
 If that’s too expensive, try replacing the hardware and giving the cabinets a fresh coat of paint.
-Wood floors are another great opportunity to save; by sanding and staining, you can create an entirely new look without paying for new flooring.
+Wood floors are another great opportunity to save; you can create an entirely new look without paying for new flooring by sanding and staining.